Frequently asked questions (FAQ's)

 Information from the Mayi Kuwayu Study will provide a much better understanding of how Aboriginal and Torres Strait Islander culture relates to health and wellbeing.

 The data from the study is intended to be used to better inform services, programs and policy.
-It will also provide an important national resource that can be used for projects in strict accordance with Aboriginal and Torres Strait Islander ethical values.
+It also provides an important national resource that can be used for projects in strict accordance with Aboriginal and Torres Strait Islander ethical values.

 The importance of change over time